CrossR/HepEVD/python_bindings/README.md

 ## TODO

- - Add ability to pass over markers (i.e. points, lines, rings)
-    - Probably via a Dictionary?
-Passing objects is more of a pain

  - Add ability to pass over clusters / particles:
     - I.e. groups of hits, and hierarchies of groups of hits
     - Need to work out the best interface for that...